 10. LiveLeak – LiveLeak is a video sharing website that lets users publish videos mainly related to politics, war, and other world events, though users are free to post any content they want.
 You can use this site as another source for spreading your video content to new audiences.

-11. Mix – The successor to the now gone StumbleUpon, Mix is a curated version of StumbleUpon where content is organized by interests, and users can create their own collections similar to Pinterest or Tumblr boards.
-While this is a new platform, its format combines likable elements of other popular ones and has a built-in user base of die-hard StumbleUpon fans who stuck with the company after the brand switch.
+11. Mix – The successor to the now gone StumbleUpon, Mix is a curated version of StumbleUpon where content is organized by interests and users can create their own collections similar to Pinterest or Tumblr boards.
+This format combines likable elements of other popular platforms and has a built-in user base of die-hard StumbleUpon fans who stuck with the company after the brand switch.
 To take advantage, create public-facing collections where you can post links to your videos.

 Where to post a video to engage more followers

-12. YouTube – Posting your video content on YouTube might seem obvious, as YouTube is the second largest social media platform and one of the first video-specific platforms.
+12. YouTube – Posting your video content on YouTube might seem obvious, as YouTube is the second largest search engine (behind Google), the second most popular social media platforms, and one of the Internet’s first video-specific platforms.
 But posting on YouTube isn’t really about posting one video and expecting the audience to come to you.
-While running ads there can count as attracting new viewers, posting on YouTube is more about engaging visitors and curating a community on your channel with bi-weekly or at a minimum bi-monthly uploads.
-Try hosting your videos on YouTube on a schedule, and use the company’s new hashtag features to attract a steady stream of new viewers at the same time.
+While running ads there can count as attracting new viewers, posting on YouTube is more about engaging visitors and curating a community on your channel with consistent uploads.
+Try hosting your videos on YouTube on a schedule (we’d recommend weekly or bi-monthly), and use the tag features to attract a steady stream of new viewers at the same time.

-13. LinkedIn – LinkedIn is a great professional social networking tool, and since they have prioritized video, posting videos on your account has become a key indicator of an actively used LinkedIn profile.
-Embed it natively within the LinkedIn platform instead of using external links to YouTube, and your video will reach a larger amount of your contacts’ screens.
+13. LinkedIn – LinkedIn is a great professional social networking tool, and since they have begun prioritized video, posting videos on your account has become a key indicator of an actively used LinkedIn profile.
+Embed your content natively within the LinkedIn platform instead of using external links to YouTube and your video will reach a larger amount of your contacts’ screens.

 14. Vimeo – Vimeo is one of the most popular and user-friendly video hosting platforms on the internet, and differs from YouTube in some pretty big ways.
 Because Vimeo’s brand emphasizes creativity and higher caliber productions, you’ll want to place your best videos on Vimeo to engage with other user-creators on the platform who might be more interested in your content’s artistic merits over its promotional aspects.